Tausty/Snowman-Project/README.md

 ## Important!!!
 This code is not Javascript! it is p5js, a JavaScript library for creative coding.
 This means there is a lot of premade functions in use in this code, so it has to be run on something that supports that.
 If you wish to run this online, here is a [link](https://openprocessing.org/sketch/1723309) to run it on Open Processing.
 If you want to run this on VScode, I would reccomend this [extension](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode#:~:text=Open%20the%20Command%20Palette%20with,your%20sketch%20in%20a%20browser)

+## how to play
+players take turns guessing thier indivuidual phrases. player 1 can press ~ to throw a snowball, and player 2 can press \

 ## Basic Rundown of Our Concept

 ### How to Get Points: